cbonoz/did23/README.md

 Accounts have an additional layer of security through Blockreach-issued DIDs and VCs for each verified partner on the app.

 Blockreach serves as a bridge for secure B2B communication, ensuring that both parties can be confident they are contacting an authorized source.
 This assurance is achieved through Blockreach-issued verifiable credentials (VCs) and decentralized identifiers.
 Going after the Finance & Identity Intersection category.

+## How it works

+1. Pages on BlockReach are automatically generated from user's existing web profiles using <a href="https://www.lens.xyz/" target="_blank">Lens</a>.
+2. Users can claim profiles using validated DIDs.
+3. Once verified, company pages can be shared and posted against by public users.

 ## Running the project (from scratch)